-Marketing and sales director Geane de Lima is the president of the Miller-McCune Center for Research, Media, and Public Policy, home of Pacific Standard.
-She has more than 15 years of experience in marketing and advertising with academic journals, societies, and consumer publications.
+Geane DeLima is the president and chief operating officer of the Miller-McCune Center for Research, Media and Public Policy, home of Pacific Standard.
+She has more than 25 years of experience in publishing, marketing, advertising, and non-profit management.
 She has worked closely with the American Academy of Political and Social Sciences, the American Association for Correctional and Forensic Psychology, Sociologists for Women in Society, the Society for Public Health Education, the Association of Black Psychologists, and the Joan Shorenstein Center on the Press, Politics, and Public Policy.

 A media veteran, Bob has held leadership roles with Rolling Stone, Rocky Mountain Magazine, Men’s Journal, Talk, Newsweek, and St. Martin’s Press.
 He’s won numerous media awards, including four National Magazine Awards.
 Wallace also served as vice president of ESPN Original Entertainment, and producer with ABC News, where he won an Emmy Award for Outstanding Informational or Cultural Programming.

 Ariele previously worked for Stanford University Medical Center as a Recreation Therapist and helped to create new therapeutic programs around the Bay Area.
 She is interested in science, health and wellness and how it relates to the human body and the environment.